iOS SDK Quick Start Guide

 CleverTap.sharedInstance()?.onUserLogin(profile)

-To see how this information displays within the CleverTap dashboard, proceed as follows:
+To see how this information displays within the CleverTap dashboard:

-If CleverTap finds a user profile with this email, you will be taken to that user record.
+If CleverTap finds a user profile with this email, the user record is displayed.
 On that page, you will see name and email as pre-defined fields and any other custom fields.

 Track Custom Events